JasonHsiao8/Cordic-hardware-algorithm-implementation-and-application/README.md

 - [Cordic_decimal_multiplier](./cordic_decimal_multiplier)

 ## Vector Rotation
-For a vector (𝑥,𝑦) on the plane, when rotated by an angle 𝜃, the new vector (𝑥′,𝑦′) can be calculated by using the following rotation matrix:
+For a vector (𝑥,𝑦) on the plane, when it rotated by an angle 𝜃, the new vector (𝑥′,𝑦′) can be calculated by using the following rotation matrix:

 $$
 \begin{bmatrix}